sujithv28/Deep-Leafsnap/README.md

 python
 import cv2
 ```
 Download Leafsnap's image data and extract it to the main directory by running in the directory.
-Download Udacity's training data and extract it to the main directory by running in the directory.
+Original data can be found [here](http://leafsnap.com/dataset/).
 ```
 wget https://www.dropbox.com/s/3cwc2atg1qorzg4/data.zip?dl=0
 unzip -a data.zip?dl=0